Nechja/ProjectLoafSprong/Readme.md

 # Welcome to LoafSprong!

-This is the home of the notorious P-6, the aircraft that never was but always should've been.
+This is the home P-6E image hosting.
 Here at LoafSprong, we're dedicated to the singular, noble cause of hosting an image of this majestic flying machine.
 Why?
 Because we bring **the glory of LoafSprong**!

 ## What's This All About?